Tobacco and Drug Policy

 Any individual conducting business with the University, or engaged in contracted services, or any visitor to the University who violates this policy, shall be reminded that use of tobacco products is prohibited on campus .
 Continued violations or disregard for this policy shall result in the individual being required to leave University property.

-Mandatory Student Drug Testing
+Additional Drug Testing Policies:

+- Flight Students: refer to the Flight Operations Manual (FOM) for all policies and procedures.
 The drug testing program applies to all students who engage in flight training at the University.

 - Random testing of students engaged in flight training.